UT San Antonio

 School of Health Professions

-Assistant Professor in the Division of Respiratory Care.
+Assistant Professor and Interim Chair in the Division of Respiratory Care.
 Megan is an alumna of UT Health San Antonio.
 Megan currently teaches Pulmonary Function Testing, Management and Leadership in Health Professions and Board prep for our BSRC and MSRC students as well as various online courses for our degree advancement students.
-Megan serves at the TSRC President of the Southern Region, a current member of the CHEST interprofessional Team NetWork steering committee, a member of the CHEST Mechanical Ventilation Simulation Team and the Pulmonary Fellow Education Director.
-She is also a doctoral student in the PhD in Health Sciences program.
+Megan previously served at the TSRC President of the Southern Region, currently the Vice-Chair of the CHEST Mechanical Ventilation domain task force, current member of the CHEST Mechanical Ventilation Simulation Team and the Pulmonary Fellow Education Director under Dr. Jay Peters.
 In her doctoral research she specializes in working with pulmonary function in Parkinson’s disease.

 https://directory.uthscsa.edu/academics/profile/llamasm